LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/studios/greetings/README.md

 ### Get to Work

-After `index.php` gets the current data from the deatabase and dumps it to the screen, the next few lines call the `render()` function.
+After `index.php` gets the current data from the database and dumps it to the screen, the next few lines call the `render()` function.
 But on screen, nothing seems to be showing up!

 That's because `render()` is incomplete.
 That is your first task!
 Fill in the TODOs so that `render()` actually causes templates to show up on screen.
 You might find David Malan's `mvc-3` program provides a helpful example from which you can more-or-less copy.
 (See the <a href="http://cdn.cs50.net/2015/fall/lectures/8/m/src8m/mvc/3/helpers.php.src" target="_blank">source code</a> and the <a href="https://www.youtube.com/watch?v=5juddGp7D9g&index=5&list=PLhQjrBD2T3810Z6sRJdj148H0ANU2jJcO" target="_blank">walkthrough video</a> for guidance).